 After the last jailer hung up his keys, the county found a use for the jail and home when it housed several offices, work training programs and government bureaus during the Great Depression.

 To truly unlock the history of criminals and everyday folk in the home and cells, we recommend a walk through the old lock down and a stroll through the big house.
 You can see the cell where Frank James lived for six months, the home where the Marshal's family lived and touch the mighty limestone and tremendous iron doors guarding each cell.

 Find out the true meaning of "Frontier Justice" within these walls.
-And if that doesn't quite satisfy your appetite for penal history we have our very own book about the building's history including lots of information about the people held in the cells, the Marshals who inhabited the home and the changes in decor over the years.
+And if that doesn't quite satisfy your appetite for penal history we have our very own book, LOCK DOWN, about the building's history including lots of information about the people held in the cells, the Marshals who inhabited the home and the changes in decor over the years.
 You can purchase it in our online bookstore.

 The museum welcomes visitors from April 1 through October 31.

 We reopen for the holiday season with "Spirit of Christmas Past," November 23 through December 30.